-III.9 - Due to the small size of the company, evaluated in the provisions of paragraph 2 of Article 413 CSC (the Portuguese Companies Code), and the functions performed by the Audit Committee, the company considers that the constitution of specialized commissions is not justified.
+III.7 - The Company, in its governance model, has a remuneration committee elected by the General Meeting and independent from the Board of Directors.
+In view of the small size of the company, measured in light of the provisions of paragraph 2 of Article 413 of the CSC, and the functions performed by the Audit Committee, the Company believes that the creation of specialized committees is not justified.

-IV.1 - There is no internal regulation that defines the performance of executives members or executive functions outside the group, however the Code of Conduct provides that all external professional activities, whether paid or not, must be communicated and cannot arise to any conflict of interest with Inapa.
+IV.1 - There is no internal regulation that defines the performance regime of executives or executive functions outside the group, however the Code of Conduct provides that all external professional activities, whether paid or not, must be communicated and cannot raise conflicts of interest with Inapa.